 This is based on the famous original by J.C.
 Denner dating probably from 1690-1700 (Germanisches Nationalmuseum, Nürnberg), cited in many older books as "the first clarinet", before we became more conscious of the chalumeau as a distinct instrument.

-Pitched in C according to clarinet terminology (based on the second register) but perhaps more appropriately stated as F, it is intended to be played in the low register only (up to concert pitch Eb, or throat Bb in clarinet fingering), though some useful upper register notes can be produced.
+Pitched in F (the lowest note, though according to clarinet terminology, which goes by the second register, it would be C), it is intended to be played in the low register only, though some upper register notes can be produced.

 Available materials are boxwood (most common for woodwinds of this period) or pearwood (also historically authentic, but more practical, with fine playing qualities and with less risk of instability and cracking).